CHAOWEICHIU/functional-javascript-currying/README.md

 ### Next Step

 You can go to my test file and play with things inside ^_^ Goood luck!!
-You can contact me if you would like to know more about this My email is chaoweichiu@gmail.com
+You can contact me if you would like to know more about this.
+My email is chaoweichiu@gmail.com